 READING THE CASE INFORMATION SUMMARY

 Searching for a case in the online docket will pull up the Case Information Summary for that case.
 This Summary lists all of the case’s relevant information, as well as everything that has happened so far in that case.
-At the top of the page you can find the Case Type (i.e. Petition for Dissolution of Marriage, Tort), District, and Calendar, followed by the names of the parties and their attorneys, if any.
+At the top of the page you can find the Case Type (i.e. Domestic Relations, Chancery), District, and Calendar, followed by the names of the parties and their attorneys, if any.